Skip to content

 Prehistory of the USI Trails

-This of region sits on what is known as the Illinois Basin.
-300 million years ago, the Illinois basin, was close to sea level, all property USI sits on would have been a shallow, warm sea.
-We know that the Illinois basin was close to sea level because we can see marine fossils in the sandstone.
-What wasn't covered by the sea was a marshy area that contained very primitive trees and bushes: Among the giant plants in the Carboniferous forests were Cordites, an early relative of conifers; Calamites, a bushy horsetail; Medullosa, a seed fern (a plant with seeds and fern-like leaves); Psaronius, a tree fern; and Paralycopodites and Lepidophloios, lycopsids (scaly, pole-like trees with cones).
+300 million years ago, this area known as the Illinois Basin, was close to sea level, and where USI sits today would have been a shallow, warm sea.
+We know that the basin was close to sea level from the marine fossils found in the regions’ sandstone.
+What wasn't covered by the sea was a marshy area that contained very primitive trees and bushes: Cordites, an early relative of conifers; Calamites, a bushy horsetail; Medullosa, a seed fern (a plant with seeds and fern-like leaves); Psaronius, a tree fern; and Paralycopodites and Lepidophloios, lycopsids (scaly, pole-like trees with cones).
 Lepidophloios could grow to 40 m (132 ft), but most of today’s lycopsids, known as quillworts and club mosses, grow only a few centimeters high.

-After millions of years of heat and pressure, the buried remains of the giant plants were transformed into the large reserves of coal that we rely on today to supply so much of our energy.
-When we burn fossil fuels such as coal, oil, and natural gas, we release carbon dioxide from the dead plants and animals that were buried millions of years ago.
-Increasing carbon dioxide in the atmosphere makes Earth warmer.
+After millions of years of heat and pressure, the buried remains of these giant plants were transformed into the large reserves of coal that we rely on today to supply so much of our energy.
+When we burn fossil fuels such as coal, oil and natural gas, we release carbon dioxide from the dead plants and animals that were buried millions of years ago.

-Also known as the Age of Amphibians, this was when the amphibians became dominant land vertebrates and diversified into many forms including lizard-like, snake-like, and crocodile-like.
+Also known as the Age of Amphibians, when the amphibians became dominant land vertebrates and diversified into many forms including lizard-like, snake-like and crocodile-like.
 Between the swamps, the forests and the decay, the region was very oxygen rich, which gave rise to giant insects.
-Southern Indiana was certainly a place much different than it is now!
+Southern Indiana was certainly much different place than it is now!

 USI's Sandstone Cliffs and Creek beds

-Sandstone is formed over missions of years of being compressed and compacted due to pressure.
-When you look at sandstone on the USI Trails, you can see the ripples and holes from water wind and plant erosion.
+Sandstone is formed over millions of years of being compressed and compacted due to pressure.
+When you look at sandstone on the USI trails, you can see the ripples and holes from water, wind and plant erosion.